 To give you a taste of Saskatoon, we partnered with Last Shoes for a giveaway!
 Last Shoes specializes in custom-made leather shoes and accessories.
 I loved their quality and style so much that I even bought a pair myself!

 Okay, here’s the deal – we are going to offer you a chance to win a Black Cobbler Cardholder (valued at $60).
-This cardholder is not your ordinary cardholder, but is designed to easily remove cards with a single pull.
-Check out this video to get an idea of how it works:
+This cardholder is not your ordinary cardholder, but is designed to easily remove cards with a single pull!

 What are you still waiting for?
 Enter the giveaway now!